Yansong

 Ph.D.
 University of Illinois at Urbana-Champaign (UIUC)

 His works have been awarded Best Paper Awards 6 times and Best Paper finalists 2 times in top-tier international conferences.
-His publications have been awarded as "JMEMS RightNow Papers" of IEEE Journal of Microelectromechanical Systems.
-He has more than 20 patents granted or pending in the U.S. and China, and his published works have been adopted in dozens of patents of RF companies.
+His publications have been awarded as "JMEMS RightNow Papers" of the IEEE Journal of Microelectromechanical Systems.
+He has more than 20 patents granted or pending in the U.S. and China, and his published works have been adopted in hundreds of patents of RF companies.

 His lab focuses on developing multi-physics (including electrical, mechanical, and optical domains) hybrid microsystems for signal processing, sensing, and computing on a single chip.
 The related work includes the design and nano-microfabrication techniques of novel RF MEMS platforms (resonators, filters, delay lines, switches, etc.) and photonic integrated circuits for higher operating frequencies and efficiency.